Table of Contents

 Now, let’s calculate load power, Power can be real or apparent power.
 Real power is calculated in KW, and apparent power is calculated in KVA.

-Load in the KW Calculation formula:
+Load (KW) Calculation formula:

 The unit used to estimate the real power is KW, we calculate power in KW in case of resistive loads or calculating the real power of the load.

-Single-Phase Load Power Calculation:
+Single-Phase Power Calculation:

 P (KW)= (V × I × PF) ÷ 1000